sushlokshah/panorama/README.md

-# Image Stitching And Panorama Construction sing Python and OpenCV
+# Image Stitching And Panorama Construction using Python and OpenCV

 ## Introduction:
 Here I have generated panorama using simple technique based on image to image mapping (homography) to aligning images.